HarmvandenBrink/SMA_Sunny_Island_Controller/README.md

 # SMA Sunny Island Controller
-A controller to read out and send commands to a SMA Sunny Island battery inverter
+A controller to read out and send commands to a SMA Sunny Island battery inverter.
+SUNNY ISLAND 4.4M / 6.0H / 8.0H

 This code was used in a home built Home Energy Management System (HEMS), to include a battery into a smart home.
 You can read more about it in my blog post: [How I built a HEMS with solar, a battery and a charge station (in Python)](https://medium.com/@harmvandenbrink/how-i-built-a-hems-with-solar-a-battery-and-a-charge-station-in-python-d5b51e60fd1c?source=friends_link&sk=f5e9302a02ea29065c3f677ecf1b8ed8)